Daily Dive ToursPage Navigation

 The Coral Beach area is where the large Eilat dive centers are concentrated, just north of the fence marking the northern border of the Coral Beach Nature Reserve.
-We do training dives here but not guided dives (except occasionally to head out to the Yatush or Amphi sites) because the area is dominated by large sandy expanses and a lot of student divers.
+We avoid this place because the area is dominated by large sandy expanses and a lot of student divers.

 Coral Beach Nature Reserve

 The 'closed' part of the Coral Beach Nature Reserve (National Park) is accessible from shore only by paying an entrance fee, or by boat.
 Shore access is from a wooden pier with broad stairs leading down to the water.
 This is excellent for snorkelers.
 The beach is a quiet beach and provides showers and bathroom as well a snack bar and souvenir shop.